choria-io/asyncjobs/reference/lifecycle-events/index.md

 # Lifecycle Events

-Lifecycle events are small JSON messages that are published to notify about various stages of processing and the life of a client.
+Lifecycle events are small JSON messages published to notify observers about stages of task processing and client life.

-Today the only event we support is one notifying about changes in Task State but more will be added.
-In future we will support emitting Cloud Event standard events.
+Only one event type is supported today: a notification about changes to task state.
+Additional events will follow.
+A future release will emit Cloud Events standard messages.

-Events are not guaranteed to be delivered and are not persisted, they are informational.
-While you can use them to build a kind of coupled system of waiting for a task to complete you should not rely on these events to be delivered in 100% of cases.
+Events are informational.
+Delivery is not guaranteed and events are not persisted.
+They can loosely couple systems that react to task completion, but they must not be relied on for exactly-once or guaranteed notification.

-## Event Types
+## Event types

-Each event has a type like `io.choria.asyncjobs.v1.task_state` aka `asyncjobs.TaskStateChangeEventType` that can help with parsing and routing of events through other systems.
+Each event carries a type such as `io.choria.asyncjobs.v1.task_state`, exposed in Go as `asyncjobs.TaskStateChangeEventType`.
+The type string aids parsing and routing through other systems.

 ## Parsing an event

-We provide a helper to parse any supported event and to process them using the common go type switch pattern.
+A helper parses any supported event for use with the common Go type-switch pattern:

 ```go
 // subscribe to all events